gopro/forgejs-samples/GETTING-STARTED.md

 ## Plugins

-One of the purpose of the KEN player, is to allow people to customize it using plugins they developed or acquired.
+One of the purpose of the ForgeJS player, is to allow people to customize it using plugins they developed or acquired.
 Without any plugin, the player is only a simple player, without even an interface, even for a video.

 ### Include our first plugin